Knee Arthritis. Arthritis, any of more than 100 different diseases causing pain, stiffness, and in most cases, swelling in the joints.

 Often patients report good months and bad months or symptom changes with weather changes.

-This is important to understand because comparing the symptoms of arthritis on one particular day may not accurately represent the overall progression of the condition.
+It is important to understand because comparing the symptoms of arthritis on one particular day may not accurately represent the overall progression of the condition.

 The most common symptoms of knee arthritis are: